cedar-policy/cedar/cedar-policy-symcc/README.md

 - Policy set equivalence (`CedarSymCompiler::check_equivalent`).
 - Policy set disjointness (`CedarSymCompiler::check_disjoint`).

-For each of them, we also have the `CedarSymCompiler::check_*_with_counterexample` counterparts which produces a counterexample (a synthesized request and entity store) of the property if it's not true.
+For each of them, we also have the `CedarSymCompiler::check_*_with_counterexample` counterparts that produce a counterexample (a synthesized request and entity store) if the property is not true.

 ## Setup